ben-xD/macOS-big-sur-u7-10700K-AMD-RX-5700XT-MSI-Z490-GAMING-PLUS/README.md

 > They said we shouldn't use XFX graphics cards.
 They said we might not be able to use MSI's motherboards. **You can.**

 ## Warning
-**Don't copy this EFI**, but use it as reference.
-Its probably best you go the "hard way": compile your own ACPI files.
-I first chose the easy way (prebult SSDTs), and I would say that is harder than the hard way/ [manually creating SSDTs](https://dortania.github.io/Getting-Started-With-ACPI/ssdt-methods/ssdt-long.html).
+**Don't copy this EFI**, but compare it with yours.
+I suggest doing it the [long way](https://dortania.github.io/Getting-Started-With-ACPI/ssdt-methods/ssdt-long.html) in the Dortania guide: compile your own ACPI files.
+I first chose the easy way (prebult SSDTs), and it didn't work after days of effort.

 ## Specs and prices: